Semantic Operations

 Chains support several element types:

 Transform - An LLM-powered transformation step.
-Takes input from the previous element and applies a prompt to transform it.
+Takes input from the previous element and applies a multi-line prompt to transform it.
 Useful for extracting specific data, reformatting output, or summarizing information.

-GenericPrompt - Sends a prompt directly to the agent session (not through an orchestrator).
+GenericPrompt - Sends a multi-line prompt directly to the agent session (not through an orchestrator).
 Simpler than an operation — just sends the prompt and captures the response.

 Conditional Connections